Bottom-Up Skill Discovery from Unsegmented Demonstrations for Long-Horizon Robot Manipulation: Conclusion

 \section{Conclusion}

-We presented \ourmethod{}, a hierarchical approach to tackling vision-based manipulation through discovering sensorimotor skills from unsegmented demonstrations.
-Our method identifies recurring patterns from multi-task human demonstrations based on multi-sensory cues.
-We train our skills on these recurring temporal segments with imitation learning and design a meta controller to compose these skills for long-horizon manipulation tasks.
-Our experimental results validate the effectiveness of \ourmethod{} in simulation and on real hardware.
-We also conduct several ablation studies to examine the impacts of different model designs.
+We presented \ourmethod{}, a hierarchical approach to tackling vision-based manipulation by discovering sensorimotor skills from unsegmented demonstrations. \ourmethod{} identifies recurring patterns from multi-task human demonstrations based on multi-sensory cues.
+Then it trains the skills on the recurring temporal segments with imitation learning and design a meta controller to compose these skills for tasks.
+The results show the effectiveness of \ourmethod{} in simulation and on real hardware.
+We also examine the impacts of different model designs through ablation studies.

 While \ourmethod{} achieved superior performances over baselines in our evaluation tasks, it suffers from the common limitations of learning from offline demonstration datasets.
 One future direction is to improve its performance with the robot's online experiences.
 Another limitation of our current approach is the need of task-specific meta controllers to compose the skills for individual tasks.
 For future work, we would like to develop planning methods that integrate these acquired skills with a high-level task planner, such that they can compose the skills to solve novel manipulation tasks without training a new meta controller.